In re PAROLE OF FRANCIOSI

 Respondent‘s subsequent application for leave to appeal to this Court was granted on November 1, 1996.
 No stay of proceedings was granted by this Court.

-While respondent's appeal was pending, presumably pursuant to the lower court order requiring another parole review, respondent[3] reconsidered petitioner's parole and issued a decision denying parole on November 21, 1996.
-The "notice of action by parole board" provided as follows:
+While respondent‘s appeal was pending, presumably pursuant to the lower court order requiring another parole review, respondent3 reconsidered petitioner‘s parole and issued a decision denying parole on November 21, 1996.
+The “notice of action by parole board” provided as follows:

-*545 After conducting the interview and considering the results of the psychological evaluation the board lacks reasonable assurance that the prisoner will not become a menace.
-Specifically it is unclear if he poses a risk to minor females as a sexual deviant pedophile as suggested by the crime, the pattern of abuse and information relative to sexual fantasies of the victim, or in the alternative if the crime is a result of anger directed towards the prisoner's ex-wife and represents him striking out at her.
+ual fantasies of the victim, or in the alternative if the crime is a result of anger directed towards the prisoner‘s ex-wife and represents him striking out at her.
 Given the equivocation, the Parole Board views society is better protected if the prisoner is continued until a therapy program is completed and the Board can discuss its findings with the prisoner.

-Our conclusion is bolstered by Holup v.
-Gates, 544 F.2d 82 (C.A.2, 1976).
-With regard to Connecticut's parole board policy of excluding attorneys at parole hearings, the Holup court indicated as follows:
+Our conclusion is bolstered by Holup v Gates, 544 F2d 82 (CA 2, 1976).
+With regard to Connecticut‘s parole board policy of excluding attorneys at parole hearings, the Holup court indicated as follows:

-The justification advanced by the Board for excluding counsel or counsel-substitute from the hearing itself if quite reasonable: The purpose of the hearing in the Connecticut system is to enable the members personally to speak with and observe the inmate, to determine his attitude towards his crime, readiness for parole and the like.
-The members feel that this can best be achieved by hearing the inmates' own words, unguided by the presence or promptings of counsel.
-We find the state's interest in excluding persons other than the inmate from the hearing outweighs the "need for and usefulness" to the inmate of having such a representative, despite the inmate's concededly great interest in the decision being made.
+The justification advanced by the Board for excluding counsel or counsel-substitute from the hearing itself is quite reasonable: The purpose of the hearing in the Connecticut system is to enable the members personally to speak with and observe the inmate, to determine his attitude towards his crime, readiness for parole and the like.
+The members feel that this can best be achieved by hearing the inmates’ own words, unguided by the presence or promptings of counsel.
+We find that the state‘s interest in excluding persons other than the inmate from the hearings outweighs the “need for and usefulness” to the inmate of having such a representative, despite the inmate‘s concededly great interest in the decision being made.
 [Id. at 84.]

 Further, we note that that statutory classification also is rationally related to legitimate economic considerations.
-If an inmate were permitted to have an attorney represent him at the parole hearing and could afford to do so, the argument could be made that if affluent prisoners could be represented by retained counsel at parole interviews, then indigent prisoners would be entitled to counsel at public expense.
-See Douglas v.
-California, 372 U.S. 353, 358, 83 S.Ct.
-814, 9 L.Ed.2d 811 (1963).
-Providing such representation to indigent inmates would be a significant economic burden on the state and it would be reasonable for the state to seek to avoid such a burden.
+If an inmate were permitted to have an attorney represent him at the parole hearing and could afford to do so, the argument could be made

-In sum, we conclude that the lower court erred in holding that M.C.L. § 791.235(6); MSA 28.2305(6) was unconstitutional.
-The statutory provision, being rationally related to legitimate governmental purposes, is not violative of equal protection.
+In sum, we conclude that the lower court erred in holding that

-All decisions and recommendations of the parole board required by this act shall be by a majority vote of the parole board or a parole board panel created pursuant to section 6(2).
+All decisions and recommendations of the parole board required by this act shall be by a majority vote of the parole

 The director may promulgate rules providing for a parole board structure consisting of 3-member panels.